 Here are 4 things that every couple must do to keep boundaries with the opposite sex:

-1. Do not be friends with anyone your spouse does not feel comfortable with… no exceptions.
-And don’t be ridiculous by fighting for that friendship once your spouse waved the red flag.
-That only makes you look like you care more about this friend that your spouse.
+1. Do not be friends with anyone your spouse does not feel comfortable with…no exceptions.
+And don’t be ridiculous by fighting for that friendship once your spouse waves the red flag.
+That only makes you look like you care more about this friend than your spouse.

 2. Don’t share private details of your marriage with anyone of the opposite sex.
 Lean on a mentor, pastor, life coach, or a trusted friend of the same sex.

 3. Do not become the shoulder for someone of the opposite sex to cry on.
 Hand them a tissue and walk away.
-You might have healthy boundaries but this person might not.
+You might have healthy boundaries but the other person might not.

-4. Don’t be alone with a person of the opposite sex outside of work, unless you and your spouse agree A HEAD OF TIME.
-Romantic relationships usually come out of recreational activities and intimate conversations so if you’re spending more time having fun with this friend, it can easily lead to something more..
+4. Don’t be alone with a person of the opposite sex outside of work, unless you and your spouse agree AHEAD OF TIME.
+Romantic relationships usually come out of recreational activities and intimate conversations so if you’re spending more time having fun with this friend, know that it can easily lead to something more..

 Marriage Action Plan: